 i) Network Referrals

-This sub-section will run you through a list of all social networks driving your web traffic.
-Nothing of the report presented will be about conversion, as much as it’s about the behaviour of the visitors you’re getting.
+This sub-section will run you through a list of all the social networks driving your web traffic.
+Nothing in the report presented will be about conversion, as much as it’s about the behaviour of the visitors you’re getting.

 For instance, you will be shown which network generates the most active visitors and which one among the bunch you have generates the least active ones.

 Also shown will be the specific pages the networks are directing traffic to, as well as the amount of time each one of them spends on your site.

 This is important, as some of the networks driving the most traffic might not be generating meaningful interactions leading up to business.

 The data hub report sums up all the information about your interaction with other Google Partner networks.
 Among them are Delicious, Discus, Google+, Reddit, and Livefyre, among others.